Gabesarch/TIDEE/README.md

 ## Pretrained networks
 All pretrained model checkpoints can be downloaded here.

-For use with the tidy task or room rearrangement, place in the `checkpoints` folder.
+For use with the tidy task or room rearrangement, place all checkpoints directly in the `checkpoints` folder.

 # Room Rearrangement Task